About

 Business Affairs Associate

-Charlotte is a graduate of Sheridan College’s Advanced Television and Film program and Centennial College’s Film & TV Business program, with a focus on producing and screenwriting.
+Charlotte is a graduate of Sheridan College’s Advanced Television and Film program and Centennial College’s Film & TV Business program, with a focus on producing and business affairs.

 Tope Babalola